 EQUIPMENT CHECKLIST Synthetic mountaineering boots.
 (This item may be available to rent upon request.) -Examples of suitable boots; La Sportiva G2SM, Scarpa Phantom 6000 or similar. -Examples of unsuitable boots; La Sportiva Nepal Extreme, Scarpa Mont Blanc, Meindl Island Pro or similar.
 Gaiters if your boots do not have a built-in gaiter.
 Rental boots typically do not come with built-in gaiters.
-12 point crampons (If you don't have crampons we will provide them for you).
+12 point crampons (This item may be available to rent upon request).
 Walking ice axe (60 - 70cm): The ideal length of the ice axe depends on your height.
 Under 1.7m use 60cm, Between 1.7 & 1.9m use 65cm and over 1.9m use a 70cm tool.
-(If you don't have an ice axe we will provide one for you).
-Sling (approx size 120cm x 10mm) x 2.
-(If you don't have slings, we will provide them for you.)
-Climbing harness & two screw gate carabiners.
-(If you do not have a climbing harness & two screw gate carabiners we will provide them for you.)
+(This item may be available to rent upon request).
+Climbing harness, 2 snap gate & 4 large oval-shaped screwgate carabiners.
+Jumar/Ascender & Belay Device.
+(Figure of 8 Belay Device works best) 2 metres of 7mm rope to make lanyard/tail for the fixed rope.
 Trekking boots.
 If you are buying new boots for this trip please ensure they are well broken in before departure.
 Few things will make you more miserable during the trek than blisters.
 Runners or sandals (to wear in transit & at lower altitude when not trekking).
 Mid-weight hiking socks x 3.
 At least three pairs, some people choose to bring a pair of socks for each day of trekking.
 Heavyweight hiking socks x 2.
 Lightweight liner socks (for summit night).
 Underwear, we recommend you bring enough so you are comfortable at all times.
 Synthetic rather than cotton underwear is advisable Shorts x 1.
-Lightweight trousers x 1.
+1 Lightweight trousers x 1.
 Synthetic/wool/silk long johns x 2 (for night time use and summit night).
 Waterproof trousers (N.B. make sure the trousers have zips to the knee at least).
-Long sleeve base layer x 2 (silk, wool, or synthetic).
+1 Long sleeve base layer x 2 (silk, wool, or synthetic).
 Short sleeve base layer x 2 (as above).
-Mid weight fleece, down or soft shell jackets x 2.
+1 Mid weight fleece, down or soft shell jackets x 2.
 A down jacket.
 It must be heavy weight with a hood (at least 900 grams in weight).
 Waterproof jacket.
 Waterproof poncho.
 A fleece hat to wear in the mornings and evenings.
 A buff.
 Category 3 or 4 sunglasses.
 Category 3 or 4 ski goggles.
 A sun hat with a wide brim to cover the face and neck.
 A pair of lightweight wool or synthetic liner gloves.
 A pair of heavy mountaineering gloves.
 A pair of heavy down mitts.
 Walking poles.